isomerpages/sp-cdio/_about-us/Our CDIO Journey.md

 permalink: /about-us/our-cdio-journey/
 description: ""
 ---
 Since adopting CDIO in 2004, there have been several milestones in the development of CDIO as shown in the graphic below.

-Singapore Polytechnic will also be hosting the upcoming **2022 Asian Regional Meeting** which will be held in Oct 2022 at Singapore Polytechnic.
+Singapore Polytechnic will be taking part in the 19th International CDIO Conference which will be held in Norway.
+For more details visit [https://www.ntnu.edu/cdio](https://www.ntnu.edu/cdio)

 ![](/images/SP-CDIO%201-slide%20journey.jpg)